chenqijunvc/chenqijunvc.github.io/_posts/2020-02-01-Advance in Financial Machine Learning Study Notes.md

 ---
 layout: post
-title: Advances in Financial Machine Learning Study Notes
+title: Structure of Modern Quantitative Asset Managers
+date: 2025-07-02 17:44:14 -0400
+categories: quantitative-finance organizational-structure
 ---

-My study notes for the book written by Marcos Lopez de Prado, Advances in Financial Machine Learning.
-This post is just for personal study purpose, not for any commercial uses.
-If you are interested in the contents please [purchase the book](https://www.amazon.com/Advances-Financial-Machine-Learning-Marcos/dp/1119482089).
+**Unravel the sophisticated operational structure of a modern quantitative asset management firm.** This detailed overview, drawing insights from Marcos Lopez de Prado's "Advances in Financial Machine Learning," illuminates how top-tier quant teams are organized to develop, implement, and oversee algorithmic trading strategies.
+Learn about the specialized roles, from data curation to portfolio oversight, that drive high-performance quantitative investment.
+This content is for personal study and reference; for comprehensive details, consider purchasing the original text.

+---

-### Structure of Modern Quantitative Asset Managers
+### The Production Chain of a Modern Quantitative Asset Manager

+The contemporary quantitative asset management firm operates as a sophisticated production chain, meticulously structured to transform raw data into actionable investment strategies.
+This structure typically comprises distinct, specialized stations, each with a critical role in the end-to-end process:

 #### - Data Curators
-This is the station responsible for collecting, cleaning, indexing, storing, adjusting, and delivering all data to the production chain.
+This initial station is foundational, responsible for the entire data pipeline.
+Its functions include the systematic collection, rigorous cleaning, precise indexing, secure storage, necessary adjustments, and efficient delivery of all pertinent data to subsequent stages of the production chain.
+Data integrity and accessibility are paramount here, forming the bedrock upon which all subsequent analysis rests.

 #### - Feature Analysts
-This is the station responsible for transforming raw data into informative signals.
-These informative signals have some predictive power over financial variables.
-Team members are experts in information theory, signal extraction and processing, visualization, labeling, weighting, classifiers, and feature importance techniques.
+Tasked with extracting signal from noise, Feature Analysts transform raw, unstructured data into insightful, predictive features.
+These features are meticulously engineered to possess demonstrable predictive power over relevant financial variables.
+Professionals in this role are typically experts in information theory, advanced signal processing, data visualization, meticulous labeling techniques, sophisticated weighting schemes, classifier design, and robust feature importance methodologies.

 #### - Strategists
-In this station, informative features are transformed into actual investment algorithms.
-A strategist will parse through the libraries of features looking for ideas to develop an investment strategy.
-These features were discovered by different analysts studying a wide range of instruments and asset classes.
-The goal of the strategist is to make sense of all these observations and to formulate a general theory that explains them.
-Therefore, the strategy is merely the experiment designed to test the validity of this theory.
-Team members are data scientists with a deep knowledge of financial markets and the economy.
-Remember, the theory needs to explain a large collection of important features.
-In particular, a theory must identify the economic mechanism that causes an agent to lose money to us.
-Is it a behavioral bias?
-Asymmetric information?
-Regulatory constraints? **Features may be discovered by a black box, but the strategy is developed in a white box.
-(My favorite line in premable)**  Gluing together a number of catalogued features does not constitute a theory.
+This station is where informative features are synthesized into concrete investment algorithms.
+Strategists delve into libraries of carefully cataloged features, seeking ideas to construct novel investment strategies.
+These features may originate from diverse analysts studying a wide array of instruments and asset classes.
+The core objective of the strategist is to synthesize these observations into a general, testable theory that explains the observed phenomena.
+The strategy itself then becomes the experiment designed to validate this underlying theory.
+Team members are typically data scientists possessing deep expertise in financial markets and economic principles.
+Crucially, a robust theory must explain a substantial collection of significant features and and, in particular, identify the specific economic mechanism leading to potential profit capture (e.g., behavioral biases, asymmetric information, regulatory inefficiencies).
+As Lopez de Prado aptly states, **"Features may be discovered by a black box, but the strategy is developed in a white box."** Merely concatenating existing features does not constitute a valid investment theory.

 #### - Backtesters
-This station assesses the profitability of an investment strategy under various scenarios.
-One of the scenarios of interest is how the strategy would perform if history repeated itself.
-However, the historical path is merely one of the possible outcomes of a stochastic process, and not necessarily the most likely going forward.
-Alternative scenarios must be evaluated, consistent with the knowledge of the weaknesses and strengths of a proposed strategy.
-Team members are data scientists with a deep understanding of empirical and experimental techniques.
-A good backtester incorporates in his analysis meta-information regarding how the strategy came about.
-In particular, his analysis must evaluate the probability of backtest overfitting by taking into account the number of trials it took to distill the strategy.
+The Backtesters rigorously assess the potential profitability and robustness of a proposed investment strategy across various scenarios.
+While historical performance is a key scenario, it is recognized that the historical path is but one realization of a stochastic process, not necessarily the most probable future outcome.
+Consequently, alternative scenarios, tailored to the known strengths and weaknesses of the strategy, must also be evaluated.
+This team comprises data scientists with a profound understanding of empirical and experimental design.
+A critical aspect of their work involves incorporating meta-information about the strategy's development, specifically evaluating the probability of backtest overfitting by accounting for the number of trials and iterations involved in its distillation.

 #### - Deployment Team
-The deployment team is tasked with integrating the strategy code into the production line.
-Some components may be reused by multiple strategies, especially when they share common features.
-Team members are algorithm specialists and hardcore mathematical programmers.
-Part of their job is to ensure that the deployed solution is logically identical to the prototype they received.
-It is also the deployment team’s responsibility to optimize the implementation sufficiently, such that production latency is minimized.
-As production calculations often are time sensitive, this team will rely heavily on process schedulers, automation servers (Jenkins), vectorization, multithreading, multiprocessing, graphics processing unit (GPU-NVIDIA), distributed computin (Hadoop), high-performance computing (Slurm), and parallel computing techniques in general.
+The Deployment Team is responsible for the seamless integration of a validated strategy's code into the live production environment.
+They ensure that components are optimized for reuse across multiple strategies, particularly when common features are shared.
+Team members are highly skilled algorithm specialists and mathematical programmers.
+Their mandate includes ensuring the deployed solution is logically identical to the prototype and optimizing implementation for minimal production latency, a crucial factor for time-sensitive financial computations.
+This team heavily leverages process schedulers, automation servers (e.g., Jenkins), vectorization, multithreading, multiprocessing, GPU acceleration (e.g., NVIDIA), distributed computing (e.g., Hadoop), high-performance computing (e.g., Slurm), and parallel computing techniques.

-##### - Portfolio Oversight
-Once a strategy is deployed, it follows a cursus honorum, which entails the following stages or lifecycle:
+### Portfolio Oversight: The Strategy Lifecycle

+Once an investment strategy is deployed, it embarks on a defined lifecycle, a 'cursus honorum,' entailing several stages of rigorous scrutiny and dynamic capital allocation.
+This systematic oversight ensures ongoing viability and optimal resource deployment:

-1. **Embargo:** Initially, the strategy is run on data observed after the end date of the backtest.
-Such a period may have been reserved by the backtesters, or it may be the result of implementation delays.
-If embargoed performance is consistent with backtest results, the strategy is promoted to the next stage.
+1.  **Embargo:** Initially, the strategy operates on data observed *after* the backtest's end date.
+This period, either pre-reserved by backtesters or resulting from implementation delays, serves as a crucial out-of-sample validation.
+Promotion to the next stage occurs if embargoed performance aligns with backtest expectations.
-2. **Paper Trading:** At this point, the strategy is run on a live, real-time feed.
-In this way, performance will account for data parsing latencies, calculation latencies, execution delays, and other time lapses between observation and positioning.
-Paper trading will take place for as long as it is needed to gather enough evidence that the strategy performs as expected.
+2.  **Paper Trading:** The strategy then transitions to live, real-time data feeds.
+This stage accounts for real-world latencies including data parsing, calculation, and execution delays.
+Paper trading continues until sufficient evidence accumulates confirming the strategy performs as anticipated under live conditions.
-3. **Graduation:** At this stage, the strategy manages a real position, whether in isolation or as part of an ensemble.
-Performance is evaluated precisely, including attributed risk, returns, and costs.
+3.  **Graduation:** At this pivotal stage, the strategy begins managing a real, albeit often small, capital allocation, either in isolation or as part of a larger ensemble.
+Performance is meticulously evaluated, encompassing attributed risk, returns, and precise cost analysis.
-4. **Re-allocation:** Based on the production performance, the allocation to graduated strategies is re-assessed frequently and automatically in the context of a diversified portfolio.
-In general, a strategy’s allocation follows a concave function.
-The initial allocation (at graduation) is small.
-As time passes, and the strategy performs as expected, the allocation is increased.
-Over time, performance decays, and allocations become gradually smaller.
+4.  **Re-allocation:** Based on observed production performance, the capital allocation to graduated strategies is frequently and automatically reassessed within the context of the diversified portfolio.
+Typically, a strategy's allocation follows a concave function: small initially at graduation, increasing as consistent performance builds confidence, and gradually decreasing over time as performance decays or market conditions shift.
-5. **Decommission:** Eventually, all strategies are discontinued.
-This happens when they perform below expectations for a sufficiently extended period of time to conclude that the supporting theory is no longer backed by empirical evidence.
-In general, it is preferable to release new variations of a strategy and run them in parallel with old versions.
-Each version will go through the above lifecycle, and old strategies will receive smaller allocations as a matter of diversification, while taking into account the degree of confidence derived from their longer track record.
+5.  **Decommission:** Ultimately, all strategies are subject to decommissioning.
+This occurs when performance consistently falls below expectations for a sufficient duration, indicating that the supporting theoretical framework may no longer be empirically valid.
+It is often preferable to introduce and run new variations of a strategy in parallel with older versions.
+Each new version undergoes its own lifecycle, and as a matter of diversification and dynamic confidence weighting, older strategies may see their allocations gradually reduced even as newer, potentially more relevant, versions are scaled.

-### Common Pitfalls in Financial Machine Learning
-#### 1. The Sisyphus paradigm - Epistemological
-**Solution: The meta-strategy paradigm**

-#### 2. Research through backtesting - Epistemological
-**Solution: Feature importance analysis**
-1. Mean Decreased Impurity (Gini Importance)
-2. Mean Decreased Accuracy (Permutation Importance)
-3. Single Feature Importance

-#### 3. Chronological sampling - Data Processing
-**Solution: The volume clock**

-#### 4. Integer differentiation - Data Processing
-**Solution: Fractional differentiiation**

-#### 5. Fixed-time horizon labeling - Classification
-Label price series/time bars using fixed time horizon, why not?
-1. time bars do not exhibit good statistical properties.
-2. the same threshold for assigning class applied regardless of the observed volatility.
-Intermediate solution: compute dynamic thresholds based on exponentially weighted moving standard deviation.

-**Solution: The triple-barrier method**

-First set two horizontal barries defined by profit-taking and stop-loss limits, which are a dynamic function of estimated volatility.
-The third barrier is defined in terms of number of bars elapsed since the position was taken.

-- Touch Higher bar: 1
-- Touch Lower bar: -1
-- Touch Vertical bar: realized gain/loss or 0

-#### 6. Learning side and size simultaneously - Classification
-**Solution: Meta-labeling**

-#### 7. Weighting of non-IID samples - Classification
-**Solution: Uniqueness weighting: sequential bootstrapping**

-#### 8. Cross-validation leakage - Evaluation
-**Solution: Purging and embargoing**

-**Purging** involves dropping from the train set any sample whose evaluation time is posterior to the earliest prediction time in the validation set.
-This ensures that predictions on the validation set are free of look-ahead bias.

-**Embargoing**: If a train sample prediction time falls into the embargo period, we simply drop the sample from the train set.
-The required embargo period has to be estimated from the problem and dataset at hand.

-#### 9. Walk-forward (historical) backtesting - Evaluation
-**Solution: Combinatorical purged cross-validation**

-#### 10. Backtest overfitting - Evaluation
-**Solution: Backtesting on synthetic data: the deflated Sharpe ratio**